MGTheTrain/e-commerce-service/README.md

     - [ ] Manage and moderate user reviews to maintain quality and trustworthiness.
 Therefore leverage OpenAI APIs.

 - [ ] Reduce the number of web backend calls from the web frontend by providing HTTP endpoints that perform multiple logical backend operations
-- [ ] Decouple the monolith into microservices
+- [ ] Decouple the monolith into µServices
 - [ ] Implement filtering and pagination for specific list calls in web backend

 **NOTE:** Also consider checking out the [entity relationship diagram](./docs/diagrams/entity-relationship-diagram.mmd)